someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 1. `2022-10-28 20:32:39	StackGod2	@TekDek get him, fake rian.`:

-   Maybe StackGod2 was referring to one of my fake rains and TekDek followed up StackGod2's message with a simple "true, stop doing that," or something along this line?
+   Maybe StackGod2 was referring to one of my fake rains and TekDek followed up StackGod2's message with a simple "true, stop doing that," or something along that line?
 If I had acknowledged it, it would be pretty damn hard to argue that I wasn't issued a warning by him.

    [Here's the context](https://i.imgur.com/o6BebdP.png).
 Apparently, it happened right after the third rain instance (on forgedscammer) from the second query's list.
 We've already examined this one, so we know that TekDek's first message back in chat was ~4:20 hours later, followed by another message, almost 3 hours later:
    ```